Index of Embedded Networks in the Sphere: Introduction

 The nullity of all embedded closed stationary triple junction networks in $\mathbb{S}^2$ is 3 and the corresponding eigenfunctions are generated by the rotations on $\mathbb{S}^2$ with eigenvalue $0$. \end{theorem}

-In other words, this theorem says that there is a gap (0 and 1) between the first two eigenvalues (without multiplicity) of the Laplacian operator.
+In other words, this theorem says that there is a gap between the first two eigenvalues (without multiplicity) of the Laplacian operator.
 Recall that the outstanding open problem from S.T.Yau \cite{yau1982seminar} says the first non-trivial eigenvalue of the Laplacian on a closed embedded minimal hypersurface in $\mathbb{S}^n$ is $n$.
 This conjecture is far from solved (see for instance \cite{tang2013isoparametric,zhu2017minimal}).
 Our theorem says that Yau's conjecture is true for one-dimensional stationary triple junction networks under our scenarios of the above theorem.
 So it will give partial results related to Yau's conjecture.

-The proof of Theorem \ref{thm_index_and_nullity_of_triple_junction_networks_short} require the classification of embedded closed stationary triple junction networks in $\mathbb{S}^2$.
-If we do not assume the networks to have junction order at most three at each junction point, then there are infinitely many stationary embedded networks in $\mathbb{S}^2$, although they aren't area-minimizing locally in the sense of sets.
+The proof of Theorem \ref{thm_index_and_nullity_of_triple_junction_networks_short} requires the classification of embedded closed stationary triple junction networks in $\mathbb{S}^2$.
+If we do not assume the networks to have junction order at most three at each junction point, then there are infinitely many stationary embedded networks in $\mathbb{S}^2$, although they are not area-minimizing locally in the sense of sets.

 Usually, it is relatively hard to direct compute the networks' index and nullity just based on the definitions.
-Inspired by the work of H. Tran \cite{tran2020index}, we can consider dividing the big network into several small parts and to see if we can calculate the index and nullity through the index and nullity of a small network and a suitable Dirichlet-to-Neumann map.
+Inspired by the work of H. Tran \cite{tran2020index}, we can consider dividing the big network into several small parts and see if we can calculate the index and nullity through the index and nullity of a small network and a suitable Dirichlet-to-Neumann map.
 It turns out this method works for the networks.
 So this part is the central part of this paper.
 It will provide a vital tool in the calculation, although we need a bit more space to give the definition of the Dirichlet-to-Neumann map for a network with boundary.
 The eigenvalues of the Dirichlet-to-Neumann map are known as the Steklov eigenvalues.
 There is also quite a lot of research related to the Steklov eigenvalues, and they have a relationship with minimal surfaces, too.
 For example, Fraser and Schoen \cite{fraser2012minimal,fraser2016sharp} gave the relation between extremal Steklov eigenvalues and free boundary minimal surfaces in a ball.